 UPDATE: The cart wasn’t a great solution for us.
 A few months after this post, I purchased a cube shelf from Ikea.
 Here’s how I organized it with all our supplies.

 The homework station was a fun spot to decorate.
 I kept most of the decor black and gold, which looked great on the wall.
 I also tried to keep it educational-ish.

-To create a cohesive look, I stained a wooden board to match the Karlby counter — it’s not perfect but it’s close.
-I used simple black brackets from idea.
+To create a cohesive look, I stained a wooden board to match the Karlby counter, then added simple black shelf brackets.

-Mounting a shelf up top provides an out-of-the-way space for decor.
-It also frames the space nicely.
+Mounting a shelf up top provides an out-of-the-way space for decor and frames the space nicely.

 I added a simple letter board like this to write “encouraging” messages, a black globe (Ikea) that’s more decorative than educational, a geometric wire shape (Ikea), and some plastic plants in gold pots (Ikea).

-I added black seat cushions (Ikea) to keep little tushies comfortable.
+I added black seat cushions (Ikea, again!) to keep little tushies comfortable.

 I kept things simple on the walls.
 I created a few designs myself and cut heat transfer vinyl using my cameo silhouette.

 I also hung a fun map of the US up on the wall.
 Mine is from Hobby Lobby and no longer available, but here’s a similar map with a fun look.

 I found gold desk lamps at Walmart that perfectly matched the gold flower pots on the shelf.
 The lamps were less than $7 each, so grabbing three was an easy decision.